January 25, 2003: The day Serena Williams completed the “Serena slam”

 On this day, January 25, 2003, at the Australian Open, Serena Williams defeated her sister Venus Williams (7-6, 3-6, 6-4) in a Grand Slam final for the fourth consecutive time, achieving a feat known as the “Serena Slam”.
-She was the first player to hold the four major titles simultaneously since Steffi Graf in 1994.
-The prophecy made years before by Richard Williams that his daughters would be the two best players in the world had become true, to the point where they had even triumphed in doubles at both Wimbledon and the Australian Open on top of their achievements in singles.
+With that triumph Williams became the first player to hold the four major titles simultaneously since Steffi Graf in 1994.
+The prophecy made years before by Richard Williams, that his daughters would be the two best players in the world, had become true.

 With this unusual pressure on her shoulders, the world No 1 came very close to an early upset in the first round, against Frenchwoman Emilie Loit (world No 56), whom she finally edged out 3-6, 7-6, 7-5.
 This was probably not her dream start but she then cruised through her part of the draw until the semi-finals, where she met Kim Clijsters.
 Against the Belgian, Serena trailed 5-1 in the third set but she miraculously managed to win six games in a row to prevail (4-6, 6-3, 7-5).